-VANCOUVER, 13 May 2001 – The Humane Society of Canada wants to remind people that wild animals are extremely vulnerable at this time of year.
-“Animals having and raising their young are particularly susceptible to human activities,” warns Al Hickey, Humane Society of Canada (HSC) Western Regional Director.
+VANCOUVER, 20 May 2020 – The Humane Society of Canada wants to remind people that wild animals are extremely vulnerable at this time of year.
+“Animals having and raising their young are particularly susceptible to human activities,” warns Michael O’Sullivan, HSC executive director.

 Wild animals who are injured or orphaned and who require human assistance should be taken to a qualified wildlife rehabilitator.
 If you are not sure if a wild animal needs help or if you need help finding a wildlife rehabilitator in your area contact The Humane Society of Canada at 1-800-641-KIND (5463).

 “A common situation where a bird does require human assistance is when a hatchling or nestling has fallen out of the nest” advises O’Sullivan.
 “If you know where the bird’s nest is, you can gently put the young bird back.
 The belief that parent birds will reject a baby bird touched by a human is wrong” states O’Sullivan.
 “Birds have a poor sense of smell.”

 “There are numerous other ways that people can help wild animals in a world that is often polluted and hostile” advises O’Sullivan:

 - Wildlife-proof your home to avoid human/animal conflicts.
 Make sure that animals are not already using your home before you wildlife-proof it.

 - Inspect your lawn before you mow it.
 Baby birds, rabbits, snakes and toads are just a few of the animals who may be in the grass that you are about to cut.
 (Rabbits as well as some birds like killdeer and meadowlarks nest on the ground.)